rocky-linux/documentation/docs/labs/systems_administration_I/lab8-system_and_process_monitoring-I.md

     Replace <PRIORITY> with the new priority value you want to set, and <PID> with the actual PID of the process.

-3. Verify that the priority of the process has been changed using `ps`.
+3. Verify that the process' priority has changed using `ps`.

     ```bash
     ps -p <PID> -o ni